How to Tell if a Cartier Watch Is Real

 The Secret Signature

 On either the 7 or 10 o’clock marker (VII or X), you’ll find the word “Cartier” written in delicate capital letters.
-Called the “secret signature,” it’s an oft-missed detail that can confirm the authenticity of your watch.
+Called the “secret signature,” it’s an oft-missed detail that can confirm the authenticity of your Cartier piece.

 #3 The Case Back

-The inscriptions on the case back of a genuine Cartier watch tell a story.
+The inscriptions on the case back of an authentic Cartier watch tell a story.
 Turn your timepiece over, and you should notice the following details:

 • The Cartier logo